Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-29-E-Paper-Clock.markdown

 - 2 The TP4056 board USB is for charging the LiPo battery.
 - 3 The externally available USB is for day to day running of the clock from an external power source.

+The software libraries for the E-Paper display require the Raspberry Pi SDK and its associated development environment, I had a lot of trouble getting on with this, and it curtailed my development of the item.

+Special Font(s) had to be created for the display.

 Todo: show Schematic